johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 * TBD

-## 8. Configure CouchDB log rotation
+## 7. Configure CouchDB log rotation

-test

-* These steps are only necessary if you installed from source.
+These steps are only necessary if you installed from source.

 * Open logrotate.conf.